 D r.
-Hall guides us through what he calls the "Ten Commandments" for pre-op surgery.
+Hall, a Knoxville plastic surgeon, guides us through what he calls the "Ten Commandments" for pre-op surgery.

 To help you make the journey to your surgery a successful one, there are some essential steps that you should take.
 For this episode I help guide you through what I call the "Ten Commandments" for pre-operative surgery.
 Each of them will provide some details on what you need to do in order to make your journey a success!
 Check them out!